 To see how the platform can help you stay connected with your employees and manage every aspect of your workforce more smoothly, get started with Connecteam today.

-Yes, Blink offers a 14-day free trial for companies with 500 or fewer employees.
+Yes, Blink offers a 14-day free trial.

 Yes, Blink is HIPAA compliant.
 However, its audit log isn’t as detailed as other HIPAA-compliant software, and its website doesn’t provide detailed information on the measures taken to ensure the security of protected health information.